-Exclusive licences (senyo jisshiken) set forth under the Trademark Law must be registered to be effective.
-Licences other than exclusive licences (senyo jisshiken) under the Trademark Law do not require registration; however, once such a licence has been registered, the licensee will maintain its rights to the licensed trademark in the event of any third party's subsequent acquisition of the trademark right and/or exclusive licence for such trademark right.
+Exclusive licences (senyo shiyoken) must be registered to be effective.
+While registration is not compulsory for non-exclusive or exclusive licences other than senvo shivoken, registration will allow the licensee to maintain its rights to the trademark in the event of any third party's subsequent acquisition and/or exclusive licence for such trademark right.

-7. Related rights
+Related rights

-Where a trademark - especially a threedimensional trademark - is a new technological invention or device, it may also be protected as a patent under the Patent Law or as a utility model under the Utility Model Law.
+Where a trademark - especially a 3D trademark is a new technological invention or device, it may also be protected as a patent under the Patent Law or as a utility model under the Utility Model Law.
 If the trademark is a new, functional and ornamentally featured design, it may also be protected as a design under the Design Law.
-However, these rights are protected only if they are registered by the JPO.
+However, these rights are protected only if they are registered with the JPO.

-Where the trademark is an original and creative expression as a result of intellectual or cultural activities, it will also be protected as a copyrighted work under the Copyright Law, without any registration.
+Where the trademark is an original and creative expression as a result of intellectual or cultural activities, it will also be protected under the Copyright Law, without any registration.

-The Corporation Law prohibits the badfaith use of a trade name or company name that causes confusion with a different company's name.
+The Corporation Law prohibits the bad-faith use of a trade name or company name that causes confusion with a different company's name.

-8. Online issues
+Online issues